-Under the warranty, the manufacturer reserves the right to repair or replace, at their option, any defective part or parts which fail during the warranty period.
+Under the warranty, the manufacturer reserves the right to repair or replace, at their option, defective parts which fail during the guarantee period.
 Notice of any claim for warranty repair or replacement must be furnished to the manufacturer by the purchaser within ten (10) days after the defect is first discovered.

-The manufacturer does not assume any liability for paying shipping costs or for any labor or material furnished where such costs are not expressly authorized in writing.
+The manufacturer does not assume any liability for paying shipping cost or any labor or materials furnished where such cost are not expressly authorized in writing.

-The manufacturer does not warrant any parts or accessories against failures resulting from misuse, abuse, improper installation, maladjustment or use not in accordance with the operating instructions furnished by the manufacturer.
-The warranty is valid only when studs are purchased from sources approved by the manufacturer or are of identical specifications to the manufacturers.
+The manufacturer does not warrant any parts or accessories against failures resulting from misuse, abuse, improper installation, maladjustment, or use not in accordance with the operating instructions furnished by the manufacturer.
+The warranty is valid only when studs are purchased from sources approved by the manufacturer or are of identical specifications to the manufacturer's